Allah chose the prophets and messengers as the best of examples to their nations

 “So I warn you (of) a Fire blazing.” ( Al-Lail 92:14)

-For when will the day of the doomsday be the only ones He knows.
-People still have a lot of chance before the death to believe Him and obey His command, with a lot of worship and remembrance of Allah.
+For when will the day of the doomsday be the only one He knows.
+People still have a lot of time before death to believe in Him and obey His command, with a lot of worship and remembrance of Allah.
 Allah says:

 6. Belief in God’s predestination (Qada and Qadar)

-Allah has recorded all that happened in the very beginning of life until the final day of the world and keep into the Al Lawh Al-Mahfuz.
+Allah has recorded all that happened in the very beginning of life until the final day of the world and has kept it in the Al Lawh Al-Mahfuz.
 As mentioned in the Quran.
 Allah says:

 أَلَمْ تَعْلَمْ أَنَّ اللَّهَ يَعْلَمُ مَا فِي السَّمَاءِ وَالْأَرْضِ إِنَّ ذَٰلِكَ فِي كِتَابٍ إِنَّ ذَٰلِكَ عَلَى اللَّهِ يَسِيرٌ